Eva-VLA: Evaluating Vision-Language-Action Models' Robustness Under Real-World Physical Variations: Conclusion

 In this paper, we propose Eva-VLA, a novel framework that systematically investigates the vulnerabilities of VLA models, uncovering significant performance degradation under physical variations.
-Extensive experiments demonstrate that even state-of-the-art VLA models are highly susceptible to these challenges, with issues persisting in both simulated and real-world settings.
-The observed instability and task failures in physical experiments highlight potential risks to operational safety, underscoring the urgent need for enhanced defenses against physical perturbations.
-These findings provide critical insights for improving the robustness of VLA-based robotic systems in adversarial environments.
+Extensive experiments demonstrate that even state-of-the-art VLA models are highly susceptible to these challenges, with issues persisting in simulated and real-world settings.
+The observed instability and failures in physical experiments highlight potential risks to operational safety, underscoring the urgent need for enhanced defenses against physical perturbations.
+These findings provide critical insights for improving the robustness of VLA-based robotic systems, offering a viable pathway toward their safe and reliable deployment in physical environments.